 Canton offers a program for our new Americans that provides English classes and social get-togethers.
 The Asian Pacific program is sponsored by the Association of Chinese Americans.
 Please contact the Senior Adult Program at 734/394-5485 for more information.

 MLK Observance events ran from January through the month of February.
 The January show included a photo exhibit, speech, chorus presentation, and a Rosa Parks video.
 The photo exhibit held public viewings throughout February and was visited by over 8,000 people.
 Over 900 students from various schools participated in their school field trips to view the photo exhibit and enjoy the diversity activities.

 This newly established committee's vision is "Building relationships with our neighbors through the arts."
 A future production / event is being planned at The Village Theater to bring together all the theater art organizations to produce a multicultural show.

 The Partnership for the Arts and Humanities is a non-profit, 501(c)(3) cultural arts organization, which provides support to local artists, arts organizations and cultural activities through a grant making process.
 Additionally, the Partnership helped fund the construction of the Village Theater and will continue its fundraising efforts to support not only programming, but an endowment.

 By contributing to the partnership, you are supporting its mission to ensure high quality cultural arts that are accessible to and sustained by the greater Canton community.

-For more information, please visit the Partnership for the Arts and Humanities website, or to make a donation, please email Director of Development or call 734/765-7061.
+For more information, please visit the Village Arts Factory website or to make a donation, please email Director of Development or call 734/765-7061.

 Quilters at Cherry Hill